fluxninja/aperture/docs/content/get-started/installation/agent/kubernetes/operator/daemonset.md

    :::note

-   Deleting a Helm chart using Helm doesn’t delete the Custom Resource Definitions (CRD) installed from the chart.
+   Deleting a Helm chart using Helm does not delete the Custom Resource Definitions (CRD) installed from the chart.

    :::